os-chip-design/chip-design-intro/09_std_cells.md

 - Enable efficient automated design and manufacturing
 - Optimize trade-offs between power, performance, and area
 - Memories like SRAM and DRAM are crucial components in digital ICs
+- 6T SRAM design is a widely used memory structure for high-speed applications